kting28/spsc-ringbuf-core/README.md

 # Basic ring buffer

 The underlying ring buffer utilizes the "Array + two unmasked indices" method illustrated [here](https://www.snellman.net/blog/archive/2016-12-13-ring-buffers/).
 Essentially this allows usage of all elements allocated in the buffer without resorting to storing length along with read and write indices.
-When the `const` generic parameter capacity `N` is power of two, the implementation takes advantage of "wraparound on unsigned integer overflow" to allow masking of the read and write indices only on buffer access.
+When the `const` generic parameter capacity `N` is power of two, the implementation takes advantage of "wraparound on unsigned integer overflow" to allow masking of the read and write indices (within `[0, N-1]`) only on buffer access.

-If `N` is not a power of two, the implementation wraps the indices between `0` and `2*N-1` as they are incremented in addition to wrapping them to `[0,N-1]` when the buffer is accessed.
+If `N` is not a power of two, the implementation wraps the indices between `0` and `2*N-1` as they are incremented.
 The maximum supported size of buffer is `2^32 - 1` items.
-This limit comes from the sized of the read and write indices (`u32`).
+This limit comes from the size of the read and write indices (`u32`).
 This can be relaxed if needed by changing the index to `usize` type.

-The queue item is generic with no special trait bounds.
+The queue item is generic with no trait bounds.

 ## Usage model

 The producer calls `alloc()` to claim the current location under `buffer[mask(wr_idx)]`.
 This returns a mutable reference to the underlying item.
 After the location is populated, the producer calls `commit()` to advance the write index.
-The consumer can use `peek ()` to check (and read) new items available.
+The consumer can use `peek()` to check (and read) new items available.
 Use `pop()` to consume the item.

 # Working around limitations of static global